People’s First reaction when your eyes look glassy:

 OMG, your eyes reflect a glassy look!
 Gosh, your eyes are glazed over!

 And there you are with absolute nervousness.
 Because your eyes look dull and dry, the sparkle, glint, and glitter of them pass by!
-Your personality fades away and charm cause of a glossy ray astray!
+Your personality fades away and charms cause a glossy ray astray!

 Hey!
 Don’t you worry!